 Many other books include excellent explanations of the nature of panic and panic disorder.
 Among them are:

-Panic Attacks Workbook (2004) by David Carbonell
+Panic Attacks Workbook (new edition: 2022) by David Carbonell

 Mastery of Your Anxiety and Panic: Workbook (2006) by David Barlow and Michelle Craske (see especially chapters 1, 3 and 4)